Woolverine94/biniou/README.md

   * 🆕 **2024-03-05** :
     - 🔥 ***New models for Images modules*** 🔥 : Adding SDXL models [etri-vilab/koala-700m](https://huggingface.co/etri-vilab/koala-700m) and [etri-vilab/koala-1b](https://huggingface.co/etri-vilab/koala-1b) to Stable Diffusion, img2img and Text2Video-Zero modules.
     - ***Bugfix for IP-Adapter FaceID module*** : Addressing an issue that completely broke this module (difference between version of pipeline and installed Diffusers version).

-  * 🆕 **2024-03-04** : 🔥 ***New options in common settings panel*** 🔥 : For answering security concerns, you can now restrict access to only localhost and  define your own server port, also automatically open webui in your browser when biniou start.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)